g8d3/meteor-relationships/README.md

 # meteor-relationships
-Define Meteor Collections in a concise way.
+Define Meteor Collections, fields, relationships and validations in a concise way.

 ```
 Post = new MCollection([